danjohnson3141/Jekyll-Test/POST-&#47;posts.md

-S
+This is the route by which users will create *new* posts.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters